bechynsky/ai100demos/README.md

 - Become familiar with [Environment Variables](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_environment_variables?view=powershell-7).

 # Limitation
-- Python code using Speech doesn't work in Azure Cloud Shell.
+Python code using Speech, microphone and speaker doesn't work in Azure Cloud Shell.
 You need to run code localy.
+All Azure Cloud Shell unsoported demos are in ```speech_translator/local_pc_folder``` folder.

+# Speech

+Demos using speech needs audio files.
+Some sample audio files are included.
+Information about [supported audio format](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/rest-speech-to-text#audio-formats).

 # How to use